luismendozamx/luismendozamx.github.io/about.md

 title: About
 permalink: /about/
 excerpt: >
-  Luis Mendoza (@luismendozamx) is a web developer and wedding photographer from Mexico City.
+  Luis Mendoza (@luismendozamx) is a web developer and photographer from Mexico City.
-  He specializes in Javascript and Ruby using Ember.js and Rails.
+  He specializes in Javascript and Ruby using Ember, React, Angular and Rails.
 ---

 Hi!
 My name is Luis Enrique Mendoza.